Jalal Talabani

 Talabani was the founder and secretary-general of one of the main Kurdish political parties, the Patriotic Union of Kurdistan (PUK).
 He was a prominent member of the Interim Iraq Governing Council, which was established following the overthrow of Saddam Hussein in the 2003 invasion of Iraq.
 Talabani was an advocate for Kurdish rights and democracy in Iraq for more than 50 years.

-Early life and education
+Early life

-Talabani was born in Kelkan village into the Koysinjaq branch of the Talabani family.
+Talabani was born in Kelkan village into the Koysinjaq branch of the Kurdish Talabani family.
 The Talabani lineage has produced many leading social figures including the poet Riza Talabani, his grandfather, Abd al-Karim Qasim prime minister (1958–1963) and former National Democratic Party's member Hasan Talabani and Mukarram Talabani, a prominent member of the Communist party.